rmsrosa/rode_convergence_euler/docs/src/noises/homlin.md

 ## Setup

-We start by setting the time interval, the mesh parameters, and the number of sample paths, common to all simulations,
+For the setup, we first set the time interval, the mesh parameters, and the number of sample paths, common to all simulations,
 ```@example homlin
 t0 = 0.0
 tf = 2.0